 The next day, I checked out of my hotel and plotted my route through Columbia, home of my favorite restaurant: A Peace of Soul.
 I’d travel over 11,000 miles across 32 states and not find a single restaurant that came close to serving a better vegan mac and cheese.
 I craved that mac and cheese every day for the last 10 weeks of my journey.

 For the next four months, I would live wildly.
-I traveled so far, so fast, and met so many people scattered across this beautiful country — working Americans, artists, musicians, engineers, scientists, a politician, foreign and domestic military... but the best days of my journey were spent hiking through nearly two dozen different National Parks and Monuments.
+I traveled so far, so fast, and met so many people scattered across this beautiful country — working Americans, artists, musicians, engineers, scientists, a politician, various military personnel... but the best days of my journey were spent hiking through nearly two dozen different National Parks and Monuments.
 I left each one a changed person.
 I took over 10,000 photos with my phone, nearly 800 with an instant film camera, but never once did I feel like I was distracted or living outside the present moment.
 I am always here.
 I love this place.

 I’d learn that all moments of euphoria would be matched by equal devastation, one way or another.
 The universe is balanced like that.